testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 a device and backend.
 The device connects to the backend using TLS protocol.
 Real systems are more complex than this.
 Below we go through more practical example.

-## Expanded security statement sample
+## Expanded Sample Security Statement

 The following gives more realistic, but still imaginary, security statement.